Inventory and gates

 The same inventory powers a Surface toggle on the

-and Action node from inventory.yaml overlaid on the live bug graph.
+node from inventory.yaml overlaid on the live bug graph.
+Dead corners

-Dead corners (high-traffic pages with no expected_outcome) light up.
+(high-traffic pages with no expected_outcome) light up so you can prioritise

 Spec traceability — read AND write side